AxiSEMunity/AxiSEM3D/doc/Installation.md

 `AxiSEM3D` has been built successfully if an error message appears saying "Missing input directory".

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
 On an HPC cluster, the major variability comes from environment setup, such as defining essential environment variables, loading a proper compiler suite and its compatible software and sending correct flags for compiling and linking.
-Such steps should be elaborated in the cluster's user manual.
+Such steps should be elaborated in the user manual of the machine.

 * A laptop or workstation with `conda` (GNU compilers):